BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 ### Shield Group
 Given that fatality rate is highly skewed towards the over 70s, we have the option of applying a lock-down just to this demographic group.
-The effect of the lock-down is the same as that described in section \ref{lockdown}, with the exception that interactions on the household network are not increased.
+The effect of the lock-down is the same as that described in the previous section, with the exception that interactions on the household network are not increased.

 ## Active Interventions